 The OBSERVED SPEED was measured using a GPS navigation instrument.
 During the time of these observations Selective Availability dither of civilian GPS accuracy was not in use.
 The GPS speed measurements are believed to be absolutely accurate to a few percentage points, but their relative accuracy may be much higher.
 The numbers recorded represent some averaging of instantaneously displayed speeds on the GPS instrument.

-The PERCENT EFFICIENCY was calculated by simply dividing the OBSERVED SPEED by the SPEED OF ADVANCE and expressing the result as a percentage.
+The SLIP was calculated by simply dividing the differene between SPEED OF ADVANCE and OBSERVED SPEEDby the SPEED OF ADVANCE and expressing the the quotient as a percentage.